KarimABOUSSELHAM/Flask-Salary-Predictor-with-Random-Forest-Algorithm/README.md

 # Flask Salary/Medals Predictor
 In this project, we have forked the repository as suggested in the 3rd exercise of the 1st edition of "Practical Mlops" book written by N. Gift and A. Deza.

 The purpose of the exercise is to deploy the same Flask project using AWS Elastic Beanstalk and AWS Codepipeline instead of GCloud.
+Creating a new environment and application will not b detailed futher as they are supposed to be learned from the previous exercise.

 The datasets are from Kaggle. (e.g the salary dataset is called: ["Kaggle Years of experience and Salary dataset"](https://www.kaggle.com/rohankayan/years-of-experience-and-salary-dataset))